Light and flakey, breaded cakes filled with delicate chunks of sweet crab meat and a gentle spice – such a luxurious treat.

 The basic lesson here is, don’t be afraid to start with a premade sauce and doctor it to your needs.

-Remoulades, tartar sauces, cocktail sauces, are all great examples of the power of this approach.
+Remoulades, tartar sauces, and cocktail sauces, are all great examples of the power of this approach.

 Don’t hesitate to start with a base – whether it be mayonnaise, sour cream, or some other ubiquitous favorite – and add bottled ingredients like sriracha, tabasco, citrus juices, vinegar, or other hot sauces and pickled elements.